CePeHH/n8n-nodes-aqbanking/README.md

 ## Disclaimer

-This software is provided for educational and development purposes.
+**This development version is provided for testing and development purposes only.** It should not be installed or used in production environments.
+This version is specifically designed for developers working on German banking integrations and is limited to German banking institutions only.

 Always verify transactions and balances through your bank's official channels.
-The authors are not responsible for any financial losses or damages.
+The authors are not responsible for any financial losses or damages that may occur from using this development version.

 ---